 - Bad ever mouth your STBE in front of your kids.
 Your STBE is still their parent and creating a toxic relationship between them and the STBE is never healthy.

 - Talk to the kids about the specifics of the divorce, money, separation of assets, or support.
-Try to limit anything you tell to simply what is necessary.
+Try to limit anything you tell to just what is necessary.

 - Keep your kids from speaking to your STBE when they are with you.
 Just because your contact with them must be limited, doesn’t mean the kids should feel pressured into cutting contact with them as well.